ibexa/documentation-developer/docs/updating/updating_to_3.3.md

 If you are updating from an earlier version, start with updating your installation to v3.2.

-First, create an upgrade branch and commit your work.
+First, create an upgrade branch in git and commit your work.

 !!! tip